ArgKG/2021/index.md

 ## Submission Information

 - All submissions must be formatted with LaTeX using the following LaTeX source: <a href="https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true">akbc-latex.zip</a>.
-- Details on submission will be available shortly in our <a href="https://openreview.net/group?id=AKBC.ws/2021/Workshop/ArgKG">ArgKG OpenReview Submission</a> site.
+- Details on submission are available in our <a href="https://openreview.net/group?id=AKBC.ws/2021/Workshop/ArgKG">ArgKG OpenReview Submission</a> site.

 ## Registration